NL-BioImaging/biomero/resources/tutorials/tutorial_GoogleCloud_slurm.md

 </details>

-That should take you through connecting Omero with a Google Cloud Slurm setup!
+That should take you through connecting OMERO with a Google Cloud Slurm setup!